robmadole/jig/README.rst

 We all make mistakes.
 How many times have you left a ``debugger;`` line in your JavaScript and pushed the changeset to a remote repository?

-BeCareful helps you avoid commit messages like "Ooops, forgot to remove a pdb.set_trace()".
+Jig helps you avoid commit messages like "Ooops, forgot to remove a pdb.set_trace()".
 It won't prevent you from making mistakes but it can help you find them before it's too late.